Syncaidius/MoltenEngine/README.md

 # Molten Engine
-Molten is a engine project I've been working on in my spare time as a means to eventually produce my own games without using a third party engine or graphics framework such as [MonoGame](http://monogame.net) or [Unity3D](https://unity3d.com/).
+Molten is a engine project I'm working on in my spare time as a means to eventually produce my own games without using a third party engine or graphics framework such as [MonoGame](http://monogame.net) or [Unity3D](https://unity3d.com/).

 In the past I've used MonoGame, XNA and Unity3D to produce a game but never felt quite satisfied with the fact that I didn't actually create the framework or foundation myself, as well as feeling frustrated at times by the limitations of third-party frameworks.